cristianvasquez/obsidian-lab/README.md

 ## Quick start

+1. Install the plugin.
+(Maybe you already did)

-1. Write a script somewhere (or copy one of the [examples](https://github.com/cristianvasquez/obsidian-lab-py/tree/main/examples) )
+2. Write a script somewhere (or copy one of the [examples](https://github.com/cristianvasquez/obsidian-lab-py/tree/main/examples) )

 ```python
 class Plugin: